 Start a Business in Canada by Immigrating

 First, if you wish to live in Canada, you could apply to come to Canada as a business immigrant.
-This is the only way that you will be able to both start a business in Canada and live here.
+This is the only way that you will be able to both start a business in Canada and live there.

-When you look through the information on immigration to Canada from Citizenship and Immigration Canada, you'll see that there are two types of business immigrant: Start-up visa for entrepreneurs and Self-employed persons.
-As of February 11, 2014, these new categories replaced the original Immigrant Investor and Federal Entrepreneur programs.
+When you look through the information on immigration to Canada from Citizenship and Immigration Canada, you'll see that there are two types of business immigration programs: the start-up visa program, and a program for self-employed persons.